-SCCA has in its arsenal the latest in prostate cancer treatment, from laparoscopic da Vinci robotic surgery to proton therapy at SCCA Proton Therapy, A ProCure Center.
-In addition, tomorrow’s treatments are available to patients who elect to take part in one of several dozen clinical trials that are available only at SCCA and selected sites around the country.
+SCCA offers the latest in prostate cancer treatment—from laparoscopic robot-assisted surgery to proton therapy to the newest treatments developed over the last few years.
+In addition, tomorrow’s treatments are available to patients who elect to take part in one of the many prostate cancer clinical studies.

-SCCA received a Specialized Program of Research Excellence (SPORE) grant for our prostate cancer science expertise and a Department of Defense (DOD) Clinical Trials Consortium grant for our clinical studies expertise.
-The SPORE grant was awarded to only 11 institutions around the country and the DOD grant to only 13 institutions.
-SCCA is one of only five institutions with both of these important research grants currently funded, a testament to our expertise and dedication to treating and curing prostate cancer.
+SCCA has researchers on the Stand Up 2 Cancer Prostate Cancer Dream Team, and SCCA received a Specialized Program of Research Excellence (SPORE) grant for our prostate cancer science expertise and a Department of Defense (DOD) Clinical Trials Consortium grant for our clinical studies expertise.
+The SPORE grant was awarded to only 11 institutions around the country and the DOD grant to only 13.
+SCCA is one of only five institutions with both of these important research grants currently funded—a testament to our leadership in treating and curing prostate cancer.

 Together, our scientists and clinicians provide hope for men with prostate cancer and their families not only in the Northwest but also around the world.